 - Duplication of services Are other groups already offering this service to Steuben County residents? - Collaboration How are you partnering with other organizations (such as businesses, nonprofits, schools, government entities, etc.) to have greater impact? - Sustainability What happens if your organization's request isn't funded by SCCF?
-What's your plan for continuing this project in future years?
-How do you expand sustainability with future partners? - Additional Funding Sources Who else is invested in this project? - Community Impact How do you know the community is in need of this project?
+How do you intend to secure funding for the project now and in the future?
+What is your long-term, actionable plan that describes how you will grow/maintain the project for the long-term? - Additional Funding Sources Who else is invested in this project? - Community Impact How do you know the community needs this project?
 How will the community be impacted?
 Consider short term, intermediate, and long term intended outcomes. - Project Outcomes What specific metrics will you use to track progress?
 What outcomes do you hope to achieve, and how will you know you've been successful?

-&lt;sup>3 See the distinction between metrics and outcomes, as well as resources for developing SMART goals, in the appendix
+&lt;sup>3 See the distinction between metrics and outcomes, as well as resources for developing SMART goals, in the appendix.